 Two types of bearings when piloting are:

 When two objects are in line, they are known to be in transit.
-If seeing two objects in transit, the boat is someplace on the extension of the imaginary line that joins them.
+If seeing two objects in transit, the boat is someplace on the extension of the imaginary line or transit bearing that joins them.
 When the objects are identified on the chart, there is very useful single line of position.

 Transits usually are man-made objects such as posts or beacons specifically constructed to mark safe passages into and out of harbours.
 Rocks or headlands may be used as transits provided they are clearly visible and identifiable on the chart, at a reasonable distance apart and not too close to the boat.